charliecalvert/CloudNotes/Prog270/Week04.md

    2b8590e..6ee5809  master -> master
 ```

-To turn in this assignment, simply submit the URL of your repository.
+To turn in this assignment, simply submit the URL of your GIT
+repository.
+Not your C9 IDE URL, but the GitHub URL.

 For the next part of this assignment, you should create a folder called
 Week04-Bootstrap01.
 Use that folder for the work you do for